FAQ#

 Why won't my target rates update?#

 The target rate sensors are set to update every minute, which includes determining if you're within a target time period and calculating future target time periods..
-This can be confirmed via the last_evaluated attribute.
+This can be confirmed by evaluating the last_updated attribute of the sensor.

 My gas consumption/costs seem out#